dsteinberg/libcluster/README.md

   The SCM and MCM only use the greedy split heuristic at this stage.

 - `BUILD_PYTHON_INTERFACE` (toggle `ON` or `OFF`, default `OFF`) Build the python interface.
-This requires boost python.
-Unfortunately, if this is enabled, then the matlab interface cannot be built.
-This is because python is row-major, and matlab is column major, so we need to build Eigen accordingly.
+This requires boost python, and also uses row-major storage to be compatible with python.

 - `BUILD_USE_PYTHON3` (toggle `ON` or `OFF`, default `ON`) Use python 3 or 2 to build the python interface.
 Make sure you have the relevant python and boost